pgte/nodeconf-bcn-2015/README.md

 AMQP (and RabbitMQ) is a great option offering lots of flexibility in the patterns used.
 To simplify things message consumption can actually happen via web-hooks as well using a RabbitMQ plugin.
 Bruno recommends amqplib as a great node module.
 Can't agree more.
 Also check out rascal.

-## networking for node programmers - Aria Stewart
+## Networking for node programmers - Aria Stewart

 As node developers we have to be aware of the properties and architecture of the networking protocol stack our apps communicate through.
 After some history Aria covered the basics of the most important network protocols from all layers: Ethernet, ARP, IP, DNS, TCP.
 These are nothing new but stood the test of time and important to understand them.

 On some more recent new IPv6 is finally really starting to happen and we could hear a bit about p2p once again.
 Be sure to check out some of the torrent experiments from mafintosh and scuttlebutt from dominictarr.

+## performance workshop - Tom, Hassy and Igor